fenago/kubernetes-course/md/Lab_8.md

     Note

     We used something called a `ConfigMap` to add an environment variable here.
-We will learn more about them in *Chapter 10*, *ConfigMaps and Secrets*.
+We will learn more about them in *Lab 10*, *ConfigMaps and Secrets*.

 4. Let\'s assume that, based on load testing the application, you have